 Let’s face it.
 A lot of you guys are as flexible as a sheet of plywood.
 But there is hope for you.
 You may never be able to touch your forehead to your shins, but this class will absolutely help you loosen a stiff back or tight hamstrings, and strengthen all the tiny intrinsic muscles of your body that you are unaware of 98% of the time.
-Athletes from many sports use yoga as a cross-training tool – think Lebron, Ray Lewis, Evan Longoria, Victor Cruz, and others.
+Athletes from many sports use yoga as a cross-training tool – think Lebron, Ray Lewis, Evan Longoria, the entire Seattle Seahawks roster, and others.
 But even if most of your game playing is done on an Xbox, Stiff Guy Yoga will help you.

 90 Minute Yoga

 This is a longer, more strenuous class than our all-levels, delivered with our signature Ganesha friendliness and personal attention.
 There will be time for a nice long savasana, along with either meditation or pranayama.
 We could have called this class “Yoga, Old School” as it is more like what yoga classes were before yoga got popular and branded and shoved into a format that fits into a gym’s programming schedule.
 We encourage you to try it even if you think it sounds a little intimidating – we know you can do it.

 We hate the idea of “levels” for yoga classes, because it suggests that some people are better at yoga than others.
 This is simply not true.
 These open yoga classes are perfect for any student who is looking for a solid, challenging yoga class.
 Sometimes these classes flow, sometimes you’ll spend time holding poses or working towards apex poses.
 Each teacher brings his or her own experience to the class to make it special.
 This is also a good class to choose if you are coming with a friend and your yoga skill levels don’t exactly match up.
 It has something for everyone.